Best Master’s Programs for Social Work

 • Tuition: $811 per credit for North Carolina residents; $1,841 per credit for out-of-state students

-• Admission Requirements: Bachelor’s degree from an accredited college or university with a background in various disciplines; for 12-month advanced standing track, BSW from a CSWE-accredited program, minimum 3.0 GPA, 400 direct service hours
+• Admission Requirements: Bachelor’s degree from an accredited college or university with a background in various disciplines; for 12-month advanced standing track, BSW from a CSWE-accredited program, average GPA of 3.0-3.2, 400 direct service hours

 • Minimum Time Commitment: 12 months